How To Use An Air Purifier Correctly & Effectively

 6. Choose The Right Size Or Use Multiple Air Purifiers

 Air purifiers come in a variety of sizes, knowing your room size is vital in deciding which air purifier to buy.
 Choose the ideal model with the capacity to cover an entire room at a minimum of 2 ACH or leverage multiple smaller air purifiers.
 You can find out if an air cleaner can support a particular room size by looking at its Clean Air Delivery Rate (CADR).
 Better yet, use the manufacturer’s recommended room square footage as a benchmark.

 The Do's And Don'ts

-- Supervise children that they do not go near the device.
+- Supervise children so that they do not go near the device.
 Some air purifier comes with a child lock feature that can be activated to prevent children from fiddling with the control settings.

-- Avoid storing or spraying insecticides, fragrances, flammable items near the air purifier.
+- Avoid storing or spraying insecticides, fragrances, or flammable items near the air purifier.
 The toxic substances could damage the unit or cause an explosion.

 - Only use an air cleaner with its local power voltage.
 Due to fire risk, do not alter the voltage output with a boost converter or transformer.